rosmo-robot/rosmo-robot.github.io/build.md

     :width: 200
     :alt: Servo arm mounted at extreme end of the servo range

-Initializing and testing your Ziobot (10:21)
+Initializing and testing your Rosmo Robot(10:21)
 =========================================
-Refer to SparkFun's video at the top of this page to set up your Ziobot and ensure that it's working correctly!
+Refer to SparkFun's video at the top of this page to set up your Rosmo Robotand ensure that it's working correctly!

-Once your Ziobot is connected, skip to (12:44) in the video and follow along with the built-in test to ensure that the sensors and motors are working properly.
+Once your Rosmo Robotis connected, skip to (12:44) in the video and follow along with the built-in test to ensure that the sensors and motors are working properly.

 Troubleshooting the robot build
 ===============================
-Generally the build of the robot is very strightforward, but from feedback we have compiled this section that describes some of the common issues we have seen as people are building the Ziobot.
+Generally the build of the robot is very strightforward, but from feedback we have compiled this section that describes some of the common issues we have seen as people are building the Rosmo.

 Rangefinder or the line following sensors don't work in the Installation Verification Test
 ------------------------------------------------------------------------------------------